Chinese Lanterns — History, Utilization, Tradition, Culture, and Artifact

 They originated in the palaces of the Han Dynasty (202 BC — 220 AD) and thrived in the Sui Dynasty when Emperor Yang of Sui (569 — 618) ascended to the throne and commanded to illuminate his new capital city using countless beautiful Palace Lanterns.

-Palace Lanterns mainly use exquisitely carved or painted fine wood as the skeleton, inlay with silk or glass that decorate with auspicious paintings or patterns, and usually are shaped with anise, hexagonal, or four corners.
+Palace Lanterns mainly use exquisitely carved or painted fine wood as the skeleton, inlay with silk or glass that decorates with auspicious paintings or patterns.
+Usually, they are shaped with anise, hexagonal, or four corners.

 Exquisite Palace Lantern of the Qing Dynasty (1636 — 1912) — Shanghai Museum (Photo by Dongmaiying)